TestShiftProject/testshiftproject.github.io/test-amplification-interviews.md

 I plan to conduct them over Zoom, if you would rather use another similar service that is also okay!

 ## How do I participate? 😄
-To make scheduling faster than emailing back and forth I set up an online calendar where you can pick a time that fits you.
+To make scheduling faster than emailing back and forth, I set up an online calendar where you can pick a time that fits you.
 Please go to this link: [https://www.picktime.com/testamplificationinterviews](https://www.picktime.com/testamplificationinterviews)
 Choose "Test Amplification Interviews" & pick a time that fits you. (plan in 45-60 mins).
 If you want to use something else than zoom, please tell me in the "Booking Notes" 🙂